How Much to Fit a Boiler in the UK in 2025?

 Larger boilers are more expensive to install than smaller boilers, as a matter of convention.

-Large boilers may require two to three people to lift and install, whilst smaller boilers may just require one person.
-This influences the labour costs of installation.
+Large boilers may require two to three people to lift and install, influencing the labour costs of installation.

 Check out our video on how to vet boiler brands/models in the UK: